While the opportunity to hire the best people anywhere in the world is incredible, hiring for a remote team does have its unique challenges.

 This first chat gives us the chance to learn more about a candidate’s background and experience while giving space for the candidate to convey their excitement about the role and their feelings for Help Scout.

-When a candidate gets a green light after the first two chats, the next step is a brief logistics chat with someone from People Ops to check in about salary expectations, timeline, and the benefits that come with working at Help Scout.
-I always leave time for them to ask me any questions that might be lingering.
+When a candidate gets a green light after the first two chats, the next step is a brief logistics chat with the recruiter to check in about salary expectations, timeline, and the benefits that come with working at Help Scout.

-If the candidate is still looking strong at this point, the next step is a relevant take-home project that gives candidates a chance to showcase their skills.
+If things are still looking strong at this point, the next step is a relevant project that gives candidates a chance to showcase their skills.

 We create project scorecards that assess multiple facets of the project and ultimately give a final score for each candidate.
-All candidates who turn in a project receive written feedback on their submission.
+Every candidate who turns in a project receives written feedback on their submission.

 While the project is certainly an important piece of the process, it is not the sole determining factor for moving to hire.
 The hiring team considers the project score combined with feedback from earlier stages to decide who moves on to the final stage.

 The final interview is the last step candidates experience before we ask for references and make an offer.
 This interview could be with someone from the leadership team or a player from another team who will collaborate heavily with this role.

 This is also a great opportunity to see how the candidate responds to feedback and gives us some insight into how it might be to work with that person.